apostrophecms/vite-demo/README.md

 - provides common nunjucks filter to stringify objects for `data-*` attributes
 - a `counter` API endpoint to save the counter value per widget (with fake in-memory storage instead of a real database - all values will be "forgotten" after a server restart)
 - the React refresh runtime injection, required for React HMR with Vite

+### In depth Counter App explanation

+Let's demistify the counter apps and follow their integration step by step.
+There is ApostropheCMS specific context along the way, that I'll try to explain in the most simple way.

+TODO

 ## Tailwind CSS configuration steps